The 2019 Volvo XC90 is a sophisticated luxury crossover sport utility vehicle.

 An impressive blend of textures – wood, metal, leather, carbon-fiber accents – gives the XC90 interior a cutting-edge look.
 Both front seat and second row occupants receive a healthy dose of room and comfort.
 And even the third row won’t feel cramped for smaller adults.
 Cargo space is 15.8 cubic feet behind the third row and the capacity increases to 85.7 when the two rows are folded.

 One thing we weren’t crazy about was some of the interior technology can be difficult to initially master, which we’ve found to be a Volvo trait in previous experiences over the years.

-There are plenty of reasons to like the 2018 Volvo XC90, starting with its attractive exterior and the option of owning a large people mover with EV capability.
+The 2018 Volvo XC90 has an attractive exterior and gives car buyers the option of owning a large people mover with a green component.
 The XC90 is an SUV with lots of sophistication, the tremendous Volvo safety considerations, and an abundance of modern technology.

 Weidel on Wheels is featured periodically on www.tahoeskiworld.com.
 Auto writer Jeffrey Weidel can be reached at email@example.com.
 Follow him on Twitter at @jeffweidel.